 This is the opposite end of the spectrum.
 This dramatic technique involves a number of large rounded chambers in the body that revolve around the central electrical routing.
 Unlike the traditional method, the chambered weight relief models are lighter by a significant amount, almost comparable to semi-hollow instruments.

 As you might expect, this results in a mid-centric, almost acoustic resonance.
 Because of this, these guitars are slightly more prone to feedback than their solid-body counterparts, so aren’t necessarily suited to cranked high-gain styles.
 The chambered configuration is mostly reserved for Custom Shop models and limited runs.

 Modern Weight Relief

-Because they’re broken up, you don’t run the risk of feedback.
+Each chamber is separated by a thin piece of wood to eliminate the risk of feedback.
 In addition, the amount of wood removed ensures a significant change in weight – you can’t really lose in this instance.
 It’s lighter, but still sounds great when cranked!

 Ultra-Modern Weight Relief

 (note: this image is an altered impression of ultra-modern weight relief.
 The chambers are very slightly larger with more rounded edges, but there are currently no available images of ultra-modern weight relief online!)